No. 5 UCLA beats Arizona State 75-62 for 14th straight win – KION546

 BIG PICTURE

-Arizona State: The Sun Devils were that close to their fourth victory over a Top 5 team in Bobby Hurley’s eight seasons, but the close should bolster their NCAA resume. a resume.
+Arizona State: The Sun Devils were that close to their fourth victory over a Top 5 team in Bobby Hurley’s eight seasons, but the close loss nevertheless should bolster their NCAA resume.

 UP NEXT